okfn/opendefinition/source/open-definition-dev.markdown

 #### 2. Redistribution

-The **license** must allow redistribution of the licensed work, including sale, either on its own or as part of a package made from works from many different sources.
+The **license** must allow redistribution of the licensed work, including sale, either on its own or as part of a collection made from works from many different sources.
 The license must not require a royalty or other fee for such sale or distribution.